ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-on-rust/simd-on-rust-part3.md

 layout: learningpathall
 ---

+In this section, you will build and run C and Rust examples to perform a matrix transpose.

-Consider the following simple program in C that does a matrix transpose operation on a 4x4 matrix of `uint16_t` elements:
+Shown below is a simple program in C that does a matrix transpose operation on a 4x4 matrix of `uint16_t` elements.
+Copy and save the contents in a file named `transpose1.c`:

 ```C
 #include <stdio.h>